 400g Greek yoghurt

-Soak the gelatine leaves as per above.
+To make the pannacotta, soak the gelatine leaves in cold water for 7 minutes.
 In a small saucepan, heat the milk, vanilla seeds, cinnamon, castor sugar and honey.
-Once the milk has come up to the boil, turn the heat off and allow the spices to infuse for around 10 minutes.
+Once the milk has come up to the boil, turn the heat off and set aside to infuse for 10 minutes.
 Remove the vanilla pod and cinnamon stick.
-Squeeze the excess water out of the gelatine and add to the milk mixture.
-Whisk thoroughly to incorporate the gelatine.
-Stir in the Greek yoghurt and set aside to cool to room temperature.
-Pour the milky yoghurt gently over the set jellies and refrigerate once again until firm.
+Squeeze the excess water from the gelatine and add to the milk mixture.
+Whisk thoroughly.
+Set aside to cool to room temperature, then whisk in the yoghurt.
+Pour over the set jelly and chill until set.

-To un-mould, dip the base of the moulds into a bowl of boiling water for 2 seconds and turn out onto a serving plate.
-Scatter with fresh pomegranate seeds and serve immediately.
+To un-mould, dip the base of the moulds into a bowl of boiling water for 2 seconds, then turn out onto a serving plate.
+Scatter with fresh pomegranate seeds and serve.